May 19-21, 2025

 Coexisting with Ocean Users - Monitoring & Mitigating Wildlife & Fisheries Impacts

 The sea space where the first five California offshore wind lease areas are located is biodiverse and supports an ecosystem of cetaceans, marine mammals, birds, fish, and other species.
-There is a need for responsible offshore wind development to mitigate the impact on this ecosystem and coexist with ocean users, fishing, coastal communities, and the proposed Chumash Heritage National Marine Sanctuary.
-This panel will discuss scientific progress and funding for monitoring guidance and avoidance and mitigation measures needed to protect the marine environment both in the siting process and once projects become operational.
+There is a need for responsible offshore wind development to mitigate impacts and coexist with ocean users, coastal communities, and the new Chumash Heritage National Marine Sanctuary.
+This panel will discuss scientific progress and funding for monitoring guidance and mitigation measures - including compensatory fisheries mitigation proposals - needed to protect the marine environment both in the siting process and once projects become operational.

 Panelists: